 A Fine Defence of Enid Blyton

-A Fine Defence of Enid Blyton includes extracts from a rare interview with her only surviving daughter, Imogen Smallwood, and contributions from Blyton's biographer, Barbara Stoney, as well as the UK's leading Blyton scholar Dr David Rudd, Professor of Children's literature at Bolton University.
-Plus archive recordings of Blyton herself, her elder daughter Gillian Baverstock, and her brother Hanley.
+A Fine Defence of Enid Blyton includes extracts from a rare interview with her only surviving daughter, Imogen Smallwood, and contributions her official biographer, Barbara Stoney, as well as the UK's leading Blyton scholar, Dr David Rudd [Professor of Children's literature at Bolton University].
+There are also archive recordings of Enid herself, her elder daughter [Gillian Baverstock] and her brother Hanley.
 The reader is Miriam Margolyes.

 Anne Fine has written over 40 books for children and adults.
 She has been Children's Laureate and has won many prizes for her writing [including the Guardian Children's Fiction Prize, the Smarties Prize and the Carnegie Medal].